jpsca/jinjax/docs/slots.md

 There are cases when a component is complex enough to need multiple content slots.
 For example, a `<Modal>` component might need a `header`, a `body`, and a `footer` content.

-One way to implement it is using multiple content slots.
-To do so, instead of rendering `content` as a string, you can also _call_ it with name.
-Then, the parent component can provide a content _for_ that name.
+One way to implement this is by using multiple content slots.
+To do so, instead of rendering `content` as a string, you can also _call_ it with a name.
+Then, the parent component can provide content _for_ that name.

 ![_slot variable](./img/slots-_slot.png)

 Note the `_slot` special variable.
-This is automatically available in the content in the parent component and contains the named the component has used to call request its content.
+This is automatically available in the content of the parent component and contains the name that the component has used to request its content.

 The `_slot` variable is scoped to the content of that component, so it's not available outside of it: